cal-weng/Terminus-docs/docs/how-to/space/bill.md

 Here are some typical scenarios to explain the logic behind bill amounts:

 - **Creating a cluster**<br>
    the system will generate a bill for the prepaid products included in the cluster configuration you selected.
-After you complete the payment, the Terminus will begin to install.
+After you complete the payment, the Olares will begin to install.

 - **Adding a worker to a cluster**<br>
    the system calculates the total duration from the current time to the end of the current billing period, then generates a bill amount based on the ratio of the total time to a billing cycle.
 For instance, if your first billing day is March 15 and you apply to add a worker priced at $29 on March 20, the remaining duration is from March 20 to April 15, which is 26 days (the minimum duration is one minute, less than one minute is rounded to one minute).
 The bill amount would be approximately $24.32, which you need to pay to start the application and addition of the worker.